TelloViz/NeonCloud/readme.md

 **However, this is an old project and it's possibly more worthwile to embark on new projects that better showcase what I've learned since 2021...**

+The project at one point was moved to https://github.com/TelloViz/ServerSurfer

+Where I was taking it from prototype to full game.
+Over there, I had a working state system with UI.
+I'm currently figuring out where to start in my reboot attempt and will possibly start a new repository for a clean go.

 ---